 Do I Need an Attorney to Recover Money in My Case?

 Having a traumatic brain injury lawyer on your side can make recovering compensation in these accidents much easier.
-An attorney knows how the process works, how to build a case, and how to calculate a fair settlement value.
+An attorney knows how the legal process works, how to build a case, and how to calculate a fair settlement value.
 Without a lawyer, the victim and their family would have to manage these steps on their own and possibly face a team of lawyers representing the other side.

 What if My Loved One’s Injuries Prevent Them From Handling Their Claim?